 All responses were initially screened to ensure that participants adhered to the norming task’s instructions.
 Data from 35 participants were omitted due to excessive blank responses or failure to list object uses (i.e., consistently responding with synonyms or associates), leading to 3154 participants included in the final dataset.
-The remaining data were then processed in R following a cleaning procedure based on Buchanan, De Deyne, & Montefinese’s (2020) guidelines for processing lexical output from feature production tasks.
-Below, we first detail each step used to create the final dataset before describing the calculation of three affordance measures: Affordance Strength (AFS), Affordance Percentage (AFP), and Affordance Set Size (AFFS).
-Given both the size of the final dataset and because data collection occurred in waves across multiple testing sites, the data processing steps listed below were conducted separately across several batches of data, which ranged from approximately 25 to 500 participants each.
+The remaining data were then processed in R following a cleaning procedure based on Buchanan, De Deyne, and Montefinese’s (2020) guidelines for processing lexical output from feature-production tasks.
+Below, we first detail each step used to create the final dataset before describing the calculation of three affordance measures: Affordance Strength (AFS), Affordance Proportion (AFP), and Affordance Set Size (AFSS).
+Given the size of the final dataset and because data collection occurred in waves across multiple testing sites, the data processing steps listed below were conducted separately across several batches of data, which ranged from approximately 25 to 500 participants each.
 For completeness, an R script detailing the full cleaning procedure along with a sample dataset is available on our OSF page.

 Cleaning the Raw Data.
 We began by removing all blank responses along with any responses suggesting that participants were unfamiliar with a specific object (e.g., “I don’t know”, “unknown”, “unsure”, “?”, etc.).
 Second, because participants generally provided multiple affordances to each cue, each row in the initial dataset generally contained multiple affordances.
 The tidytext package was used to identify and separate individual affordance responses to each cue (Silge & Robinson, 2016).
 This parsing process assumed that unique affordances were comma-separated, though we additionally corrected for participants who did not follow instructions (i.e., separating unique uses with semicolons, periods, spaces, etc.).
 This resulted in a long-format dataset, with each individual affordance having its own row in the dataset (i.e., for the cue cup, the response “to drink from, throw it, pencil holder” would be separated as “to drink from”, “throw it”, and “pencil holder”).

 After extracting individual affordances for each object, we next corrected for spelling errors using the hunspell package (Ooms, 2022).
 Because participants were primarily recruited from the United States, the spell check procedure utilized the American English dictionary.
 For British participants recruited via Prolific, British English spellings were changed to their corresponding American English counterpart (e.g., colour and socialise became color and socialize).
 After using hunspell to generate a list of spelling errors, all responses flagged as errors were visually inspected to confirm whether the word was indeed a misspelling or simply a word which was not available in this package’s dictionary.
-Following the inspection process, all confirmed misspellings were corrected by replacing each misspelled word with its corresponding hunspell generated correction.
+Following the inspection process, misspellings were corrected by replacing each misspelled word with its corresponding hunspell generated correction.